 We have expanded our operations significantly and anticipate that further expansion will be required in order for us to grow our business.
 Our growth has placed and will continue to place increasing and significant demands on our management, our operational and financial systems and infrastructure and our other resources.
 If we do not effectively manage our growth, the quality of our services could suffer, which could harm our business, operating results and financial condition.
 In order to manage future growth, we will need to hire, integrate and retain highly skilled and motivated employees.
 We may not be able to hire new employees quickly enough to meet our needs.
 If we fail to effectively manage our hiring needs and successfully integrate our new hires, our efficiency and ability to meet our forecasts and our employee morale, productivity and retention could suffer, and our business, operating results and financial condition could be harmed.
 We will also be required to continue to improve our existing systems for operational and financial management, including our reporting systems, procedures and controls.
 These improvements may require significant capital expenditures and will place increasing demands on our management.
-We may not be successful in managing or expanding our operations or in maintaining adequate financial and operating systems and controls.
-If we do not successfully implement improvements in these areas, our business, operating results and financial condition will be harmed.
+We may not be successfully implement improvements in these areas, our business, operating results and financial condition will be harmed.